mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/23/Day-155/">June 23, 2017</a></small></div>
-<p><strong>The director of national intelligence told House investigators that Trump seemed obsessed with the Russia probe</strong> and repeatedly asked him to publicly acknowledge there was no evidence of collusion.
+<p><strong>The director of national intelligence told House investigators that Trump seemed obsessed with the <a href="/trump-russia-investigation/">Russia probe</a></strong> and repeatedly asked him to publicly acknowledge there was no evidence of collusion.
 At a Senate hearing earlier this month, Dan Coats said Trump never  pressured him to do anything inappropriate, but refused to confirm or deny allegations that <a href="https://whatthefuckjusthappenedtoday.com/2017/06/07/Day-139/#1-two-intelligence-chiefs-repeatedly">Trump asked him to push back against the FBI probe</a> into collusion between the campaign and the Russian government. (<a href="http://www.nbcnews.com/news/us-news/coats-tells-house-investigators-president-trump-seemed-obsessed-russia-probe-n775756">NBC News</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/23/Day-155/">June 23, 2017</a></small></div>
-<p><strong>Frustrated by the Russia probe, Trump loses patience with his White House lawyer</strong>.
-Trump took Don McGahn to task in the Oval Office for not doing more to squash the Russia probe early on despite having handed over the Russia investigation to his personal attorney Marc Kasowitz. (<a href="http://www.politico.com/story/2017/06/23/trump-don-mcgahn-white-house-counsel-russia-239876">Politico</a>)</p>
+<p><strong>Frustrated by the <a href="/trump-russia-investigation/">Russia probe</a>, Trump loses patience with his White House lawyer</strong>.
+Trump took Don McGahn to task in the Oval Office for not doing more to squash the <a href="/trump-russia-investigation/">Russia probe</a> early on despite having handed over the <a href="/trump-russia-investigation/">Russia investigation</a> to his personal attorney Marc Kasowitz. (<a href="http://www.politico.com/story/2017/06/23/trump-don-mcgahn-white-house-counsel-russia-239876">Politico</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/23/Day-155/">June 23, 2017</a></small></div>
 <p><strong>West Wing aides struggle to keep Trump calm on Russia</strong>.
-His new morning routine begins at 6:30 AM with a venting session with his outside legal team in an effort to prevent the Russia probe from consuming him all day. (<a href="https://www.washingtonpost.com/politics/trump-is-struggling-to-stay-calm-on-russia-one-morning-call-at-a-time/2017/06/22/1da3385a-5762-11e7-b38e-35fd8e0c288f_story.html">Washington Post</a>)</p>
+His new morning routine begins at 6:30 AM with a venting session with his outside legal team in an effort to prevent the <a href="/trump-russia-investigation/">Russia probe</a> from consuming him all day. (<a href="https://www.washingtonpost.com/politics/trump-is-struggling-to-stay-calm-on-russia-one-morning-call-at-a-time/2017/06/22/1da3385a-5762-11e7-b38e-35fd8e0c288f_story.html">Washington Post</a>)</p>